dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
  a little
-bit more pragmatic than that but yes I well okay so in in the crypto space yes making it easier mostly eliminating even middle men that are currently in this face right so whether its buying something online or or out of some people i do gambling and stuff i don't really do any of that but but there's still middlemen in the space even though we're trying to completely eliminate that because people are running their own websites for their console but can you eliminate that risk and i think there is a pretty good use case for for something like ET cie to remove a lot of this a lot of that little men mm-hm right um breast i would say sure so okay so that is specifically what interests me how it'll stay out no idea but that's kind of the
+bit more pragmatic than that but yes I well okay so in the crypto space yes making it easier mostly eliminating even middle men that are currently in this face right so whether its buying something online or out of some people i do gambling and stuff i don't really do any of that but there's still middlemen in the space even though we're trying to completely eliminate that because people are running their own websites for their console but can you eliminate that risk and i think there is a pretty good use case for for something like ETC to remove a lot of this a lot of that little men right breast i would say sure so okay so that is specifically what interests me how it'll stay out no idea but that's kind of the